50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 i) Behavioral Signs

-• Feels agitated or nervous when not on social media.
+• Feels agitated or nervous when not using any social media.

 • Scanning the platforms upon waking up.